fstelluti/WalkingSimulatorFramework/README.md

 There are two options.
 Either download the whole project, open it with Unity, and open the scene included in the project (SampleScene).
 This wiil include a basic Inventory/HUD system.

-Or download the Unity package and set it up in another project.
+Or download the Unity package from the [Releases](https://github.com/fstelluti/WalkingSimulatorFramework/releases) section and set it up in another project.

-More detailed use cases will be outlined in the Wiki.
+More detailed use cases will be outlined in the [Wiki](https://github.com/fstelluti/WalkingSimulatorFramework/wiki).

 ---